sdthomas91/n-g-spmu/README.md

 ### Further Testing

-- The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+- The Website was tested on Google Chrome, Microsoft Edge and Safari browsers.
+It was also tested in Internet Explorer Mode on Microsoft Edge.
-- The website was viewed on a variety of devices such as Windows Desktop, Macbook, iMac, iPhone12, iPhone 14 & iPhone 8.
+- The website was viewed on a variety of devices such as HP Windows Desktop, Macbook, iMac, iPhone12, iPhone 14 Pro, iPhone 8, iPad Air, iPad Pro 12.9", Pixel 5, Samsung Galaxy S20 Ultra, Surface Pro 7 and Nest Hub.
-- A large amount of testing was done to ensure that all pages were linking correctly.
+- A large amount of testing was done to ensure that all sections on the continuous scroll were linking correctly.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Known Bugs